jacobxperez/essentials/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/5a11194dbf3f4b99a99ef47b92211bd9)](https://www.codacy.com/app/jacobxperez/essentials?utm_source=github.com&utm_medium=referral&utm_content=jacobxperez/essentials&utm_campaign=badger)

 Base CSS that includes only the essential.
+The goal of this project is simple to identify the essential and eliminate the unnecessary, clearing you from the clutter so you can focus on the important.

 ## Project Status